semiologic/sem-fixes/readme.txt

 == Description ==

-The Semiologic Fixes plugin was born at a time where it was borderline impossible to get any kind of patch committed to the WP code base.
-Conveniently, the WP API allows to work around all sorts of workflow issues and outright bugs through the use of plugin hooks.

-When WP is broken and I feel there is little or no chances this will get fixed in WP itself, I generally maintain a fix in the Semiologic Fixes plugin.
-The same for a handful of non-forked WP plugins that are in Semiologic Pro.
-(A fork is when you opt to decide to maintain the code yourself.)
+The Semiologic Fixes plugin provides tweaks and fixes to WordPress and the WordPress experience.
+Some of these are quirkiness of WP itself.
+Others are a difference in opinion of functionality that should or should not be present in WordPress (like emoji support).
+These tweaks and fixes are implemented to make the site faster or improve the overall usability.

-The exact bugs vary from a WP version to the next.
-Suffice it to say that you want this one to be active at all times.
+*Suffice it to say that you want this one to be active at all times.*

 = Post Revisions =